mohamedzhioua/Ziwi/README.md

 -Change the SECRET_jwt_code *this is used to encode the JSON Web Token

+## Usage
-#MERN-Stack-CRUD_Authentification_Authorization has two nodemodules folders to populate In the project directory:
+# MERN-Stack-CRUD_Authentification_Authorization has two nodemodules folders to populate In the project directory:

+After installing the required packages in the Installation step you can run the local development setup

 $ npm